 Attendance and Commitment

 - Students must attend and participate in all class and group project sessions.

 - Students will be required to read two books, before class begins.

-- Field trips to OSU Clinical Skills Center and OSU Cadaver Lab will be offered.
+- Field trips to the OSU Clinical Skills Center and the OSU Cadaver Lab will be offered.

 Nationwide Children’s Hospital Education Center

 Columbus, Ohio 43205

 Snacks and refreshments are provided.
 No application fee.

 Students will be notified of their acceptance into the program no sooner than April 5, 2019.